When Cultures Meet: Multicultural Text-to-Image Generation: Multicultural Image Generation

 \section{Multicultural Image Generation}

-\textit{Culture is a multifaceted concept meaning different things to different people at different times}~\cite{adilazuarda-etal-2024-towards}.
-In this work, we adopt the definition proposed by \citet{nguyen2023extracting} and focus specifically on visual cultural elements such as clothing and historical landmarks.
+\textit{Culture is a multifaceted concept, meaning different things to different people at different times}~\cite{adilazuarda-etal-2024-towards}.
+In this work, we adopt the definition of \citet{nguyen2023extracting} and focus on \emph{visual cultural elements}, such as clothing and historical landmarks.

-We propose a \textit{novel task}, multicultural image generation, aimed at evaluating how generation models represent elements from diverse cultures within the same image, i.e., a person from one culture and a landmark from a different culture.
-We also analyze other demographic attributes and their intersection, such as age, gender, and language\footnote{All demographics are shown in Appendix \Cref{tab:age_gender_country_landmark}}.
+We introduce \emph{multicultural image generation} as a new task that evaluates how text-to-image models represent elements from multiple cultures within a single image—specifically, a person from one cultural background depicted in the context of a landmark from another.
+In addition to cultural origin, we examine demographic attributes and their intersections, including age, gender, and language\footnote{All demographics are listed in Appendix \Cref{tab:age_gender_country_landmark}.}.
 To address this task, we introduce \texttt{MosAIG}, a \textit{novel framework} for \underline{M}ulti-\underline{A}gent \underline{I}mage \underline{G}eneration, as illustrated in \Cref{fig:pipeline}.
 Our framework generates comprehensive image captions that are used to generate more accurate multicultural images using off-the-shelf image generation models.
 This framework is built around a multi-agent interaction model, as described below.